Kavala - a traveller's tale: You can't get there from here

 The tourist information is easy to find, and just a short walk from the bus station.
 Good thing too with all these wet zebras falling out of the sky.
 The information bureau, a small, single-storey building with windows all round, stands on Platea Eleftherias (Freedom Square).
 You can't miss it.
 Apparently it's staffed by volunteers, and very good they are too.
 We got a map, a brochure about what's on in town and they booked us a room by phone.
 They even had lights on.

 By now it had stopped raining, so we pushed by a herd of bewildered loking gnus and headed out of the modern part of town and uphill through the far cuter old-fashioned Panagia district.
 The pension was a 17th century house in a narrow street.
 The owners, an older couple, were very friendly, and our room was - well it was cosy, with a wooden ceiling and a view across the sea to the island of Thassos.
 I tried the light switch.
 Nothing.
 The owner explained there was a power cut due to the storm.
-That explains it then.
+That explains that then.

 So why are we here?
 Apart from the chance to see this splendid port town again, we wanted to get to Samothraki.
 We'd had trouble finding a ferry schedule for the island, even on the internet.
 The tourist bureau couldn't help us on that score either.
 I'd asked in a travel agency in Stavros before we began our journey, but even the young professional there drew a blank.
 He did find the telephone number of the ferry company but we got no answer after several tries.

 Nothing for it then, but to hop on a bus to Kavala and get to the port.
-And here we were standing outside a closed ticket office trying to decipher an ancient timetable taped to the window, when a man appeared and told us there were only 2 ferries a week to Samothraki: Friday and Sunday.
+And here we were standing outside a closed ticket office trying to decipher an ancient timetable taped to the window, when a man appeared and told us there were only two ferries a week to Samothraki: Friday and Sunday.
 Hmm, today was Tuesday, and despite Kavala's undoubted charms we were determined to get there asap.

 What was going on here?
 Didn't Kavalans and Alexandroupolites like each other?
 Maybe the other buses took the by-pass and thumbed their noses at this damp and darkened town.
 Perhaps this other bus company, with it's ticket office in a snack bar, had cut its service back.
 True, there were very few tourists around.
 We only saw two foreigners the whole time we were in Kavala.
 (We met them again on the ferry to Samothraki, a Dutch man and an Australian woman.
 Hi guys, we have the negatives.)
 The Olympics were going on in Athens, and maybe all the tourists were there or else avoiding Greece altogether because of them.